liferay/liferay-docs/devGuide/en/chapters/09-apis.markdown

-It is important to note here how *Password Policies* (see chapter [Management](https://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/administering-liferay-port-1) of Liferay's User Guide) can be used in combination with this feature.
+It is important to note here how *Password Policies* (see chapter [Management](https://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/administering-liferay-port-1) of *Using Liferay Portal*) can be used in combination with this feature.
 If the portal is enforcing password policies on its users (requiring them to change their passwords on a periodic basis, etc.), any administrative ID which accesses Liferay's web services in a batch job will have its password expire too.